-Flag flying is under the jurisdiction of the Department for Culture, Media and Sports.
+The regulations governing the flying of flags in England are set out in the Town and Country Planning (Control of Advertisements) Regulations 2007 (as amended in 2012 and in 2021).
 Government Guidance recognises that flags are a very British way of expressing joy and pride - they are emotive symbols which can boost local and national identities and strengthen community cohesion.